Best Banana Oat Pancakes (Vegan)

 • In another bowl, mash banana well with fork or potato masher.
 Add all other ingredients (vanilla, maple syrup, apple cider vinegar, and plant milk).
 Whisk together thoroughly.
 You may need to add an additional splash (approximately 1 tablespoon) plant milk.

 • Heat large nonstick skillet.
 Pour small amounts of batter onto the heated skillet and cook until the tops bubble.
+I like to use a trigger ice cream scoop to scoop out the batter because it's the perfect amount for each pancake and less messy.
 Put the lid on the pan to help them cook in the middle.

 • Turn pancakes over and cook the other side for about 1 minute, until golden brown.